-A barriered media zone will be established prior to the yellow time control board at service parks, remote services or regroup parks and within the holding park before the podium procedure at the finish.
+A barriered media zone will be established prior to the yellow time control board at service parks or regroup parks and within the holding park before the podium procedure at the finish.
 Access to this media zone shall be limited to personnel holding the appropriate pass.
+Organisers must plan the itinerary and time schedule such that crews are expected to spend a minimum of 15 minutes in the media zone.